 The date of Pakistan independence:

-The transfer of power was carried out on the midnight of the 14th and 15th of August and the Indian Independence Act of 1947 was experienced as a day of independence from Pakistan and India on 15 August.
+The transfer of power was carried out on the midnight of the 14th and 15th of August and the Indian Independence Act of 1947 was experienced as a day of independence from Pakistan.